 - Security escort & monitoring

 - Gratuity for program staff

-High school-age teens wishing to join the National Teen Delegation can register now.
-We encourage you to review the registration details for complete information about the March of the Living registration process and terms.
-There are only a limited number of spaces available for the 2014 March of the Living, and we recommend signing up early.
+High school-age teens wishing to join BBYO's National Teen Delegation to the March of the Living can register now.
+We encourage you to also review the registration details for complete terms.

-Tuition covers roundtrip flights from New York City, accommodations, all meals and programming.
+Tuition covers roundtrip flights from New York City, accommodations, programming, all meals (kosher), staff gratuities and medical insurance for non pre-existing conditions.
 Participants are responsible for their own travel to JFK Airport.

 NOTE: Early registration and membership discounts do not apply for March of the Living.
 However, alumni of any prior BBYO Passport summer program are entitled to a $250 credit.